 Most lavalier microphones are omnidirectional, meaning they are sensitive to sound from all directions.
 That’s why you might see some TV presenters wearing them upside down.

 For our purposes, there are basically two types of lavalier mic, wired and wireless.
 The wired types are much cheaper because there are few components.
 The mic capsule with a tie bar crocodile clip, a cable and 3.5mm jack or Lightning connector.
 Wireless lavs, however, will also include a bodypack transmitter, a receiver, and a cable to the camera or recorder.

 With a lav mic, you will pick up more of the room sound than with a headset mic, purely because the mic capsule will be further from your mouth.
 You may also pick up some clothing noise because there is more opportunity for the mic capsule and cable to rub against clothing.

 Here I’m talking about microphones like the Rode VideoMicro, VideoMic GO, VideoMic Pro+, Movo VXR10, Deity V-Mic D3 & D3 Pro, etc.

-These mics can be mounted in a number of ways.
-Although you’ll probably need some kind of cold shoe adapter.
+These mics can be mounted in several ways.
+Although you’ll probably need a cold shoe adapter.
 Whichever method you choose, get the microphone as close as possible to the mouth, while staying just out of frame.

 Since most of these microphones claim to be shotgun mics or directional, using them close to your talent is likely to give you better results than a lav mic.
 They will produce a “closer” sound than a lav mic.